sizezero/dice-probabilities/README.md

 The code is open source under a fairly free license.
 Feel free to play around with it.

+Start by downloading the the [android development tools](http://developer.android.com).

 ### Command Line

 ```bash